Bathroom Remodel Cost NJ: Complete 2026 Pricing Guide — featured image

 Plainsboro$350 - $1,0005 - 10 business days

-Permits are not optional — they are required by NJ law.
-Unpermitted work can create serious problems when you sell your home.
+Permits are not optional when the work triggers them.
+Unpermitted plumbing, shower valve, electrical, or structural work can create serious problems when you sell your home, file an insurance claim, or discover a leak later.
+A legitimate bathroom remodel estimate should tell you who is pulling permits, which subcodes are involved, how inspections are scheduled, and whether permit fees are included.
 For a complete walkthrough of the permitting process, see our NJ renovation permits guide.

 Central NJ has a large inventory of homes built between 1940 and 1980.
 These homes frequently present issues that add cost to a bathroom remodel: